Dr Demosthenes G Katritsis MD, PhD (London), FRCP, FESC, FACC

 He is the author, together with Professors John Camm of the University of London, UK, and Bernard Gersh, Mayo Clinic, USA, of the comprehensive cardiology textbook “Clinical Cardiology: Current Practice Guidelines”.

-He is currently Editor in Chief of the journal Arrhythmia and Electrophysiology Review of the European Heart Rhythm Association.
+He is currently Editor in Chief of Arrhythmia and Electrophysiology Review (AER), the official journal of the British Heart Rhythm Society (BHRS).

 He leads the Heart Center, a multidisciplinary group of interventional and clinical cardiologists, and offers comprehensive cardiac care at Athens Euroclinic, Athens, Greece and St Thomas’ Hospital, London, UK.